Homebrew/homebrew-cask/README.md

 ## Reporting Bugs

 We still have bugs — and we are busy fixing them!
-If you have a problem, don’t be shy about reporting it on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).
+If you have a problem, don’t be shy about [reporting it][bug_report_template] on our [GitHub issues page](https://github.com/caskroom/homebrew-cask/issues?state=open).
 Always search for your issue before posting a new one.

 When reporting bugs, remember that homebrew-cask is an independent project from Homebrew.
 Do your best to direct bug reports to the appropriate project.
 If your command-line started with `brew cask`, bring the bug to us first!